 It will start our application in a Docker container.

-You should be able to access your Go application by writing http://localhost:8080 in broswer address bar.
-The container should respond with your API response.
+You should be able to access your Go application by writing http://localhost:8080

 Push the Image to Amazon ECR

-Now that your containerized Go application works locally, the next step is to deploy it in a scalable and managed environment.
+Now that our containerized Go application works locally, the next step is to deploy it in a scalable and managed environment.
 This is where Amazon Elastic Container Registry (ECR) comes in.
 Amazon ECR (Elastic Container Registry) is a fully managed Docker container registry that allows you to securely store, manage, and deploy container images.
 It is integrated with Amazon ECS (Elastic Container Service), which makes deploying containers at scale seamless.

 Here are the key benefits of using ECR:

-• Fully Managed: No need to manage your own container registry infrastructure.
+- Fully Managed: No need to manage your own container registry infrastructure.

-• Integrated Security: ECR automatically encrypts your container images at rest and provides fine-grained access control with AWS IAM.
+- Integrated Security: ECR automatically encrypts your container images at rest and provides fine-grained access control with AWS IAM.

-• Seamless Integration: ECR integrates with ECS, simplifying the container orchestration and deployment process.
+- Seamless Integration: ECR integrates with ECS, simplifying the container orchestration and deployment process.

 In next section, we’ll push our Docker image to ECR, so ECS can pull the image during deployment.